mzipay/Aglyph/doc/source/get-started.rst

 Suggested next steps:

 #.
+Read the :doc:`cookbook`.
+#.
 Read the :doc:`api-ref`.
 #.
-Read the :download:`aglyph-context-1.0.0 DTD
+Read the :download:`Aglyph context DTD
-   <../../resources/aglyph-context-1.0.0.dtd>`.
+   <../../resources/aglyph-context-2.0.0.dtd>`.
 The DTD is fully commented, and
    explains some of the finer points of using XML configuration.
-#.
-Read the :doc:`cookbook`.
 #.
 Examine the Aglyph test cases (part of the distribution; located in the
    *tests/* directory).
 #.
 Start with either the :download:`movielisterapp-basic